farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### Generator Redispatch Variables Filler

 Set redispatch variables for each remedial action generators.

+##### Minimization Objective Filler

+Set the objective function as a minimization (in opposition to a maximization)

+##### Overload Penalty Cost Filler

+Add the total congestion cost to the objective function.

 ##### PST Angle Impact on Branch Flow Filler